HDrizzle/stack_machine/README.md

 Up to 15 devices can read the bus and 16 write to it.
 Devices that can read the bus:

-0. `NONE` - Nothing reads this so that bytes can be poped from the stack without them going anywhere.
+0. `NONE` - Nothing reads this so that bytes can be popped from the stack without them going anywhere.
 1. `STACK-PUSH` - Stack controller (Push)
 2. `ALU-A` - ALU latch A
 3. `ALU-B` - ALU latch B
-4. `GOTO-A` - Control unit - Execution pointer GOTO latch A (first byte)
+4. `GOTO-A` - Control unit - Program counter GOTO latch A (first byte)
-5. `GOTO-B` - Control unit - Execution pointer GOTO latch B (second byte)
+5. `GOTO-B` - Control unit - Program counter GOTO latch B (second byte)
 6. `GOTO-DECIDER` - Control unit - GOTO decider latch (For GOTO-IF)
 7. `GPRAM` - GPRAM - Write
 8. `GPRAM-INC-ADDR` - GPRAM - Write (++ address)
-9. `GPRAM-ADDR-A` - GPRAM - Address latch A
+9. `GPRAM-ADDR-A` - GPRAM - Address bits 0 - 7
-10. `GPRAM-ADDR-B` - GPRAM - Address latch B
+10. `GPRAM-ADDR-B` - GPRAM - Address bits 8 - 15
 11. `GPIO-WRITE` - Writes to GPIO output pins
 12. `OFFSET-WRITE` - Replaces value in stack at `ToS - offset`
 13. `SET-STACK-OFFSET` - Sets the stack offset byte